Biblical Theology

 Listen to this article

-Remember, the study of Numbers 3:48 is just a small part of the greater context of the book of Numbers.
-Exploring the entire chapter and book will provide a deeper understanding of God’s instructions to the Israelites and their journey through the wilderness.
+Remember that Numbers 3:48 is only a small part of the larger chapter and book.
+Studying the entire context will provide a deeper understanding of God’s instructions to the Israelites and His ongoing plan for His people throughout the wilderness journey.

 Share this: